rwharton/timing_pipeline/README.md

 These scripts let you generate TOAs from archive files and then fit the TOAs to a model using PINT.

+## Requirements

+You will need to install `PINT`.
+If you want to use data from the DSN telescopes, you will also need to include the relevant clock files and an observatory file.
+These are included here in the `clock` and `obs` folders.
+However, you will need to tell `PINT` where to find them by adding the following environment variables:

+     export PINT_CLOCK_OVERRIDE=/path/to/timing_pipeline/clock
+     export PINT_OBS_OVERRIDE=/path/to/timing_pipeline/obs/dsn_obs.json

 ## Generating TOAs

 The script `toa_reduce.py` takes in archive files and a